ARMSLab/lmpc-matlab/docs/README.md

 $$ x(k+1) = f(x(k),u(k))$$

-In order to solve this problem MATLAB built-in `quadprog()` function is used.
-Please refer to documentation of `quadprog()`  [function for details](https://www.mathworks.com/help/optim/ug/quadprog.html?requestedDomain=true).
+In order to solve this problem, we can use the built-in quadratic programmer `quadprog()` in Matlab.
+Please refer to  the documentation of `quadprog()`  [function for details] (https://www.mathworks.com/help/optim/ug/quadprog.html?requestedDomain=true).
-In fact, any nonlinear optimization problem solver can be used to come up with a solution.
-For example, qpOASES is suitable for real-time operation of robotic systems.
+In fact, any nonlinear optimization problem solver can be used to solve this problem.
+For example, qpOASES is suitable for real-time operation of control systems thanks to its ability to find solutions quickly.

-## Diagram of how LMPC controller works
+## Block Diagram of the Successive Linearization Model Predictive Controller
 ![figure 1](figure2.gif)
 ## Tutorial objectives
-This tutorial covers implementation of basic parts of SLMPC controller.
-They are:
+This tutorial covers basic implementation of the SLMPC controller.
+This consists of:
 1. [Linearization of model](https://en.wikipedia.org/wiki/Linearization)
 2. [Discretization of linearized model](https://en.wikipedia.org/wiki/Discretization)
-3. solving Linearized MPC controller optimiation problem with simple constraints
+3. Solving SL=MPC optimization problem with simple constraints

-We setup out tutorial on simple mathematical pendulum, with equation of motion:
+In this tutorial, we use a simple pendulum for the test case with the equation of motion:

 $$\frac{\partial x_1}{\partial t} = x_2 $$